Trademark Classes: A Guide on Trademark Classification

 In this blog, we will discuss the concept of Trademark Classes and how they play a significant role in obtaining TM Registration in India.

-The term “Trademark” signifies protection available for specific names, devices, labels, symbols, words, and color combinations.
+The term “Trademark” signifies protection available for specific names, devices, labels, symbols, words, and colour combinations.

 The main benefit of a TM Registration is that it facilitates differentiation between the goods of the registered owner with other available in the market.